thepirat000/Audit.NET/README.md

 ### Global switch off

 You can disable audit logging by setting the static property `Configuration.AuditDisabled` to `true`.
 The audit events are globally ignored while this flag is set.
-For example to disable the audits on certain environment:
+For example to disable the audits on certain environments:

 ```c#
 if (environment.IsDevelopment())